Linewize Filter controls what users can access online by creating filtering policies you set for specific users, groups, and content types.

 Caution

 If you select multiple criteria for a Policy, it will make an AND Policy.
-For example, If you select a Group and Network criteria for a policy, the policy would only apply to users in the selected group and on the IP subnet.
+For example, If you select a Group and Network criteria for a policy, the policy applies to users in the selected group and IP subnet.

 Warning